Modular functoriality in the Local Langlands Correspondence: Fargues-Scholze parameters of toral supercuspidals

 \subsubsection{The abstract Cartan}

 To $G$ we can associate a canonical $E$-torus $\bT$, which we call the ``abstract Cartan'' of $G$.
 (We make no claim that $\bT$ admits an $E$-rational embedding into $G$.)
-If $G$ is quasi-split, it is defined as the colimit over $E$-rational Borel subgroups $B < G$ of $B/B^{\mrm{u}}$, where $B^{\mrm{u}}$ denotes the unipotent radical of $B$.
+If $G$ is quasi-split, thne $\bT$ is defined as the colimit over $E$-rational Borel subgroups $B < G$ of $B/U$, where $U$ is the unipotent radical of $B$.
 In general, we pass to an extension of $G$ where it becomes quasisplit, and then descend this construction.

 Given an extension $E'/E$ and a Borus $(B,T)$ over $G_{E'}$, the composition

 defines an isomorphism $i_B \co T \xrightarrow{\sim} \bT_{E'}$.

 We denote by $\bW$ the Weyl group of $\bT$, defined as the colimit of $N_{G_{E^s}}(T)/T$ over the category of Bori $(B,T)$ in $G_{E^s}$.